caesarorz/bookshelf/README.md

 # MyReads Project

 This is a digital bookshelf, where the readings are divided in 3 main categories: **Currently Reading**,  **Want to read** and  **Read**.
 Also **none** is present although is not a categorization.
-Books belongs to a single bookshelf (category), and that category can be visualized, modified or changed by using the _select_ option for every book.
+Books belong to a single bookshelf (category), and that category can be visualized, modified or changed by using the _select_ option for every book.
 The round-green button at the bottom the of the website leads to the **Search** section of the site.
 Inside th search section an input is used to type any searched criteria and visualize any amount of books (if any).
 As before, the _selector_ in every book is given, so visualization, modification of category or remove a book from a given category is also possible.
+Any change in the **Search** section is reflected in the main site (where all categories or bookshelf is).

 ## Instructions